vdclab/vdclab-wiki/Harmonizome.md

 ## Ease of use
-> The Harmonizome tool is a streamlined search tool which allows the user to quickly identify genes.
-Search for genes by name or by function/Gene ontology.
+> The Harmonizome tool is a streamlined search tool which allows the user to quickly link gene and function Search for genes by name or by function/Gene ontology.
 Additional Pre-analyzed heatmaps are available for the user to look over for each dataset.

 ## Citation